Skip to main content

 bun serve:web:docker:bgBlue/green production deploy with health-checked cutover

-bun serve:web:docker:bg:watchPoll the tracked GitHub branch every 1s and auto-run blue/green after a successful fast-forward pull
+bun serve:web:docker:bg:watchRecreate the watcher container, then tail its live logs while it polls the tracked branch and auto-runs blue/green after a successful fast-forward pull

 bun serve:web:docker:downStop the production Docker stack